 We also engage in shareholder activism initiatives aimed at promoting gender equality and women’s empowerment.
 For example, Pax World is a founding member of the Thirty Percent Coalition which is working to assure that women hold 30% of board seats across public companies by 2015.

-- Representation of women on the board of directors and in senior management
+- Representation by women on the board of directors

 We believe we are at a tipping point.
 Eliminating gender inequality and empowering women are finally being recognized, on a global basis, as urgent moral and economic imperatives.
 We believe gender equality must become an investment concept – a key driver of business success, economic growth and investment returns.
 In our view, companies that integrate gender diversity and women’s empowerment into their business models will be more successful than their less enlightened competitors.
 We want to invest in those companies, and we want our shareholders to benefit from their success.